borntofrappe/game-development/01 Flappy Bird/Flappy Bird — Assignment/README.md

   end
   ```

-  Since tables are not sorted, sort according to the number of points behind each image.
+  Since tables are not sorted, sort according to the number of points.

   ```lua
   function ScoreState:init()